Quizzle-Team/Quizzle/README.md

 If you find a bug, report it to @shrekman#5545 privately or report it the the #bug-report channel in https://discord.gg/4VDmfuBSFf

 It's lacking many features rn, like file upload and account creation*

+**I forgot to mention, no, adoman is *NOT* a backdoor account, its a test teacher account, its adoman:adoman**